-Various frequencies are currently used worldwide in mobile communications.
-Likewise, a wide range of frequencies from 700MHz to 28GHz is used in Japan.
-Since radio wave propagation characteristics and frequency bandwidths differ greatly depending on the frequency band, mobile network operators use the proper frequency band for the right place.
-Specifically, low frequencies have a small propagation loss but a small frequency bandwidth, so they are mainly used to cover the service area (coverage band).
-Although the high frequency band has a large propagation loss, it has a wide frequency bandwidth, so it is mainly used to provide high-speed, large-capacity services in areas with heavy traffic (capacity band).
+Specifically, low frequencies below 1 GHz have a small propagation loss but a small frequency bandwidth, so they are mainly used to cover the service area including mountainous region (coverage band).
+Although the higher frequency band, i.e. mid-band and millimeter wave, has a larger propagation loss, it has a wide frequency bandwidth, so it is mainly used to provide high-speed, large-capacity services in areas with heavy traffic (capacity band).

 Since millimeter wave is in a particularly high frequency band, it is important to make use of their characteristics.
 Although the cell radius becomes relatively small due to the large propagation loss, it is effective for applications in narrow and closed areas, when it is desired to prevent radio waves from leaking outside the service area as much as possible by taking advantage of this characteristics.
 High-speed, large-capacity capability due to a large frequency bandwidth is effective in places where heavy traffic is generated and high-speed services are required.
-Based on these characteristics, the following millimeter wave introduction scenarios can be considered.
+Based on these characteristics, the following millimeter wave introduction scenarios can be considered(Fig. 6-2).